“Orphans line.” Nairobi Nursery, 2019 © SWT [sheldrickwildlifetrust.org, cropped]

-The Sheldrick Wildlife Trust (SWT) is based in Nairobi, Kenya, and headquartered on the border of Tsavo East National Park.
-The Trust was originally founded as The David Sheldrick Wildlife Trust — founded in memory of the late David Sheldrick in 1977, by his wife Daphne Sheldrick.
-David Sheldrick is remembered to this day as one of Africa's pioneering National Park wardens:
+The David Sheldrick Wildlife Trust – known as Sheldrick Wildlife Trust (SWT) – is a registered charity in England and Wales, based in Kenya, headquartered on the border of Tsavo East National Park.
+The trust was founded in memory of the late David Sheldrick in 1977 by his wife Daphne Sheldrick.
+David Sheldrick is remembered to this day as one of the pioneering national park wardens in Africa.

-For over 50 years, Dame Daphne Sheldrick, alongside her husband, David Sheldrick in the early days, reared orphan elephants back to a life in the wild.
-Daphne was the first person to find a suitable composition of milk fats to successfully hand raise a milk dependent new born elephant, and her formula pioneered rehabilitation programs for orphan elephants across the continent.
-These days the Sheldrick Wildlife Trust works alongside the Kenya Wildlife Service (KWS), the Kenya Forest Service and local communities on a multifaceted approach to wildlife conservation: anti-poaching, safe guarding the natural environment, enhancing community awareness, addressing animal welfare issues, providing veterinary assistance to animals in need, and rescuing and hand rearing elephant and rhino orphans, along with other species that can ultimately enjoy a quality of life in wild terms when grown.
+For over 50 years, Dame Daphne Sheldrick – alongside her husband, David Sheldrick in the early days – reared orphan elephants back to a life in the wild.
+Daphne was the first person to find a suitable composition of milk fats to successfully hand raise a milk-dependent newborn elephant, and her formula pioneered rehabilitation programs for orphan elephants across the continent.
+These days, the SWT works alongside the Kenya Wildlife Service, the Kenya Forest Service and local communities on a multifaceted approach to wildlife conservation: anti-poaching, safeguarding the natural environment, enhancing community awareness, addressing animal welfare issues, providing veterinary assistance to animals in need, and rescuing and hand rearing elephant and rhino orphans, along with other species that can ultimately enjoy a quality of life in wild terms when grown.
+[1, 2, 3]

 The nursery program began with the orphaned animals Daphne and David hand raised in the 1950s.
 As warden of Tsavo East National Park, David Sheldrick was often placed in close contact with orphaned elephants and rhinos and so on.
 This presented a unique opportunity for Daphne and David to study elephant behaviour and understand both the physical and psychological needs of orphaned elephants.

 Rampant poaching fueled a booming ivory trade in the 1970s, leaving behind hundreds of orphaned elephants, many of them still milk dependent.
-As the world slowly woke up to the devastating impact of the elephant poaching crisis, Sheldrick Wildlife Trust was building a very first orphan stockade and hand raising its first orphans as an organization.
-With the elephant Nursery firmly established within Nairobi National Park in the 1990s, more and more orphans came into the care of the Nairobi Nursery as a result of poaching and human-wildlife conflict and so on.
+As the world slowly woke up to the devastating impact of the elephant poaching crisis, the SWT was building a very first orphan stockade and hand raising its first orphans as an organization.
+With the elephant Nursery firmly established within Nairobi National Park in the 1990s, more and more orphans came into the care of the Nairobi Nursery as a result of poaching and human-wildlife conflict.

-We helped to foster a young baby elephant when she arrived at the nursery in late 2017.
+Animat Habitat has helped to foster a young baby elephant when she arrived at the nursery in late 2017.
 We have followed her rescue and rehabilitation, and have wanted to share her story to show how this project on the ground fits into the big picture of elephant conservation.
-Here, from Sheldrick Wildlife Trust, the story of an elephant named Kiasa, the sassy tail biter.
+Here, from the diaries of Sheldrick Wildlife Trust Keepers, the story of an elephant named Kiasa, the sassy tail biter.

 “Kiasa with two bulls.”
 Tsavo, 2017 © SWT

-SWT confirmed: two bull elephants with a tiny baby and no females or other elephants in the area.
-Neville coordinated to collect KWS Veterinary Officer Dr. Jeremiah Poghon working with the SWT funded Mobile Veterinary Unit based in Tsavo, to fly to the closest airstrip where an SWT helicopter then flew them to the scene.
-A local SWT unit, which works together with KWS, was also directed to the location, and waited for a signal from the air.
+SWT confirmed there were two bull elephants with a tiny baby and no females or other elephants in the area.
+Neville coordinated to collect Kenya Wildlife Service Veterinary Officer Dr Jeremiah Poghon working with the SWT funded Mobile Veterinary Unit based in Tsavo, to fly to the closest airstrip where an SWT helicopter then flew them to the scene.
+A local SWT unit, which works together with the Kenya Wildlife Service, was also directed to the location, and waited for a signal from the air.

 Given the open terrain, the helicopter managed to separate the bulls from the baby so that the SWT unit on the ground could approach safely.
 She was still strong, but little time was wasted while the ground team prepared the stretcher and tied her legs so that the baby elephant could be safely loaded into the helicopter and flown directly to the Nairobi Nursery.